danmayer/deferred-server/README.md

     * post {:script_body => "{:result => (7^7)}.to_json"} #returns deferred_result, url which will eventually host the JSON response
     * a jquery plugin that can send up rubyscript and poll until the response is completed
   * currently expects results with some data, but if you write to artifacts and have no data it polls for ever.
 Write a results.json which includes exit status so even empty results will write something / be complete.
+  * Support multiple embedded code examples (two runners should run entirely independently)
+  * deferred-server shouldn't just wake up a preconfigured ec2, but built the environment if it isn't configured